codegallivant/script-caster/README.md

 DEBUG_MODE = False # Choose whether you want to see logs
 ```
 0. Download the repository.
-1. Create a file called `USER_CONSTANTS.py` in the modules folder.
+1. Create a file called `USER_CONSTANTS.py` in the root folder.
 2. Set values of `PROJECT_PATH` and `DEBUG_MODE`.
 3. You may be using multiple computers with your Exterior spreadsheet.
 In order to differentiate them, assign each a different `COMPUTER_CODE` and create different sheets for each of them in the Exterior spreadsheet.
 When you set the name of their sheet in Exterior, ensure it matches with the respective  `COMPUTER_NAME`.
 In the example above, the sheet's name should be `SYSTEM_0`.

 <br>

 ### 5. Running the application
-**To run mental-out from the command line, execute the following code from the project directory -**
+**To run mental-out from the command line, execute the following code from the project root directory -**
 ```
-python trigger.py
+python main.py
 ```
 **Sidenote:** After the program starts, it automatically minimizes itself to the system tray.
 To see the console, right-click on the system tray icon and click `Show Console`.
 To quit the application, right-click on the icon in the system tray and click `Quit`.